Skip to main content

 🔄 Creating a Pull Request

-After you commit your changes, you can push your changes to your fork and create a pull request.
-When you create a pull request, a GitHub action will run tests.
-Our maintainers will review your changes shortly and merge your pull request if everything is in order.
+After committing your changes, push them to your fork and create a pull request.
+When you open a pull request, tests will run automatically, and our maintainers will review it.